donocode/EnvVariableInject/README.md

 public double TestDouble = 99.99;
 ```

+Replacement will work for fields, static fields and static readonly fields.

-The `BuildTimeEnvironmentVariableAttribute` should be added to your project
+The `BuildTimeEnvironmentVariableAttribute` is added to the project during nuget install.

 At build time the weaver will attempt to replace the field with the environment
 variable specified in the Attribute constructor